HEllloasd/Pill-Reminder-System-with-ESP32/README.md

 This project is an **IoT-based Medicine Reminder** built using the **ESP32**.
 It allows users to set medication times through a **web interface**, and when the set time is reached, the system **plays an audio alert** via a DFPlayer module and activates **LED indicators**.
+*The Captive Portal dosent pop-up for Samsing devices

 ---